rifaterdemsahin/VideoProductionPipeline/instance.md

 ### 📈 Measurable Outcomes
 - 🎯 Weekly content delivery: [1 video a week]
 - 📚 Monthly course updates: [10 courses that gets updated from the devops context]
-- 🔄 Quarterly product iterations: [1 product iteration a quarter]
+- 🔄 Quarterly product iterations: [1 product feature iteration a quarter]
-- 💡 Community growth metrics
+- 💡 Community growth metrics: [Better than last week approach on the youtube channel]

 ### 📚 Key References
-- 📖 Skills Mismatch Analysis: []
+- 📖 Skills Mismatch Analysis: [Use the skills mismatch analysis from the devops context from the git repo]
-- 🤖 AI Workforce Impact: []
+- 🤖 AI Workforce Impact: [Use the ai workforce impact from the devops context and complete the skills gaps cloud and ai tools]
-- 💰 UK Taxation Framework: []
+- 💰 Self Learning Framework: [Mix 7 baby steps from dave Ramsey and Lacans triad to create the self learning framework]
-- 📊 DevOps Evolution: []
+- 📊 DevOps Evolution: [Use the devops evolution from the devops context and complete and update the courses for assignments]
-- 🌐 Market Dynamics Research: []
+- 🌐 Market Dynamics Research: [ Check the feedback]

 ---

 ## 🔄 Value Playlist Development

 ### 📋 Backlog
-- 🤝 Audience Relatability Analysis: []
+- 🤝 Audience Relatability Analysis: [Benjamin mentioned on the youtube nonefiction list stucture]
   - What can viewers connect with?
-  - Potential sponsor alignment: []
+  - Potential sponsor alignment: [Fear of leaving behind in tech where the change accelerates after 20241114]
-- 🎨 Visual Elements Planning: []
+- 🎨 Visual Elements Planning: [Use the imaginary folder and canva stock footages]
-  - Prompter color schemes: []
+  - Prompter color schemes: [Update with the indexing and mention the location to the prensenter]
-  - Word count optimization: []
+  - Word count optimization: [Make sure the timing is done well for the delivery on the print]
-  - B-roll voiceover timing: []
+  - B-roll voiceover timing: [Use the internalised texts after practice on the print]

 ### ⏳ In Progress
-- 🗣️ Content Discussion Topics: []
+- 🗣️ Content Discussion Topics: [Dring the week talk on the subject with the immediate circle`]
-  - Table read scheduling: []
+  - Table read scheduling: [Read the main points to them in an authentic way]
-  - Key talking points: []
+  - Key talking points: [Use the main points in the teams calls record and check them]

 ### ✅ Completed
-- 📺 Section Show Structure: []
+- 📺 Section Show Structure: [Indexed number on the prompters]
-  - Authentic highlight moments: []
+  - Authentic highlight moments: [gpt coordinated scoring for the effects]
-  - Prompter integration
+  - Prompter integration: [Use the prompter like a presentation tools to be able to deliver the content]

 ### 🎯 Strategic Focus
 - 🔍 Ikigai Analysis: []